My schedule and science-related activities over the next few months (updated Nov. 17, 2025)

 3. Wrapping up a few experimental coral husbandry projects with Taiwanese collaborator Dr. Tung-Yung Fan.

-4. Developing an AI that can plan the optimal coral reef intervention.
+4. Continue developing AIs that can plan the optimal coral reef intervention.

 Work and fun trips